Oscar Grönberg

-Oscar Grönberg (born 19 April 1987, in Sweden), is a Swedish/Norwegian jazz musician (piano) based in Trondheim, Norway, known as bandleader of his own O. G. Trio/O. G. Quartet and for his contributions in bands like Hanna Paulsberg Concept.
+Oscar Grönberg (born 19 April 1987c), is a Swedish/Norwegian jazz musician (piano) based in Trondheim, Norway, known as bandleader of his own O. G. Trio/O. G. Quartet and for his contributions in bands like Hanna Paulsberg Concept.

 Career

-Grönberg is a graduate of the Jazz program at Trondheim Musikkonsevatorium in 2011, where he joined the Hanna Paulsberg Concept.
+Grönberg was born in Sweden and graduated from the Jazz program at Trondheim Musikkonsevatorium in 2011, where he joined the Hanna Paulsberg Concept.

 O. G. Trio, including Trygve Waldemar Fiske (double bass) and Tomas Järmyr (drums), is a new, young, creative, exciting and fearless trio that played its debut concert in 2009.
 Together they create a world of groove, improvisation, humor and playful interaction, all based on Grönberg's subtle and original compositions.
 The trio is at the same time deeply respectful of the compositions, but also irreverent and free in their interactions over the well-established and endangered species line.
 The music is inspired by the likes of Thelonious Monk, Ahmad Jamal and Andrew Hill.